 You can disconnect your Heroku and GitHub accounts in the Applications pane on your Dashboard account page.

-For apps configured to use GitHub sync, we do not sync the contents of the GitHub repo to your apps repo - we rely exclusively on getting source from GitHub.
-You can currently still git-push to the Heroku Git remote.
-We recommend not doing so because it may confuse any collaborators as to what code is currently deployed to the app.
+For apps with GitHub integration enabled, Heroku does not sync the contents of the GitHub repo to the Heroku-hosted repo.
+Instead, Heroku pulls source directly from GitHub.
+Although you can technically still push code to your Heroku Git remote, you should refrain from doing so, because it might confuse collaborators as to what code is currently deployed to the app.